Jerry Dino

-Jerry Dino (20 September 1964 - 7 September 2001) was a Filipino judoka.
+Jerry Dino (September 20, 1964 - September 7, 2001) was a Filipino judoka.
 He competed at the 1988 Summer Olympics and the 1992 Summer Olympics.
 He competed in the men's -60 kg category.

 Dino also competed at the Southeast Asian Games, first participating in the 1985 edition in Bangkok.
-After his stint in the 1992 Summer Olympics in Barcelona, the Baguio native went on to serve as coach of the Philippine's judo team.
+After his stint in the 1992 Summer Olympics in Barcelona, the Baguio native went on to serve as coach of the Philippine judo team.
 He also established a T-shirt printing business in Baguio.

-He died in a hospital after experiencing cardiac arrest on 7 September 2001 after making a visit to Southeast Asian Games-bound athletes at the Rizal Memorial Sports Complex.
+He died in a hospital after experiencing cardiac arrest on September 7, 2001, after making a visit to Southeast Asian Games-bound athletes at the Rizal Memorial Sports Complex.